mnr/writing-wip/hotmeal.md

 “But Hestia only controls food boxes and ovens,” says Araci.
 “They aren’t stopping me from using a boiler and a pouch.”

 “Not yet.
 But boil pouches made fresh food obsolete.
-Hestia will eventually try to make them obsolete.
+Hestia will eventually try to make boiler pouches obsolete.
 Then yes, they will stop you from cooking with boiler and pouch.”

 “That’s interesting, but I’m mainly concerned about Dakota.
 What was she working on?”